axel883/windows-ai-docs/docs/convert-model-winmltools.md

 # Convert ML models to ONNX with WinMLTools

 [WinMLTools](https://pypi.org/project/winmltools/) enables you to convert ML models created with different training frameworks into ONNX.
-It is extension of [ONNXMLTools](https://github.com/onnx/onnxmltools) and [TF2ONNX](https://github.com/onnx/tensorflow-onnx) to convert models to ONNX for use with Windows ML.
+It is an extension of [ONNXMLTools](https://github.com/onnx/onnxmltools) and [TF2ONNX](https://github.com/onnx/tensorflow-onnx) to convert models to ONNX for use with Windows ML.

 WinMLTools currently supports conversion from the following frameworks: